research-software-ecosystem/RSEc-Atlas/README.md

 Following section defines the implementation of the project:

 ### Python Script:
-The Python script is responsible for processing and merging metadata files.
+The Python script is responsible for processing, merging metadata files and create metadata for each tool.
 It includes the following components:

 - Directory Structure:
   ```